lakejs/lake/README.md

 ## Quick start with CDN

-First, add the following lines of code in the `<head>` of an HTML page.
+Add the following lines of code in the `<head>` of an HTML page.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/lakelib@latest/dist/lake.min.css" />
 <script src="https://cdn.jsdelivr.net/npm/lakelib@latest/dist/lake.min.js"></script>
 ```

-Then, in the HTML page add the following HTML code that will serve as a placeholder for an editor instance.
+In the HTML page add the following HTML code that will serve as a placeholder for an editor instance.

 ```html
 <div class="lake-editor">